 New Year's 2023 deal: Walmart practically giving away this comforter set from The Pioneer Woman for just $25

-Looking to refresh your bedding for the new year?
+Looking to refresh your bedding in 2023?
 Then check out this unbeatable deal on the 4.2-star-rated The Pioneer Woman 4-piece comforter set.
+It's just $25 at Walmart -- well under half price.

 "This comforter set by pioneer woman is gorgeous," raves on Walmart reviewer.
 "It is soft and great quality just like the other one I have in a different color scheme."